 Generally, these riders are a lot like the “extras” car dealerships try to sell you.
 Most people don’t need them, and they aren’t worth the cost.

-Sixth, stick with term life insurance.
-There are circumstances when whole or universal life policies are a good option, but for most people most of the time, term life insurance is best.
+Stick with term life insurance.
+There are circumstances when whole or universal life policies are a good option, but for most people, most of the time, term life insurance is best.
 And it’s a lot cheaper.
+Get a free online quote for term life insurance by shopping around and comparing.